ex0-tekk/Legend-of-SkyrimVR/README.md

 - If you want to use another drive for Steam or SkyrimVR install, that's fine too, simply follow [**This Easy Guide**](https://drive.google.com/drive/folders/1lOBFqblzA23AbXFz-usTejOKR5UFsPjA?usp=sharing) to change Steam game install locations, but regardless of this, **The Root C Drive is ALWAYS Highly Recommended for ALL installs regarding Steam, SkyrimVR and LoSVR.**

-- After you have confirmed Steam SkyrimVR are installed correctly, **start the default Steam version of SkyrimVR to have the game create the appropriate .ini file in the documents folder on your C drive**, once you see the Bethesda logo pop up, you can close the game and continue following this guide.
+- After you have confirmed that Steam and SkyrimVR are both installed correctly, **start the default Steam version of SkyrimVR to have the game create the appropriate .ini file in the documents folder on your C drive**, once you see the Bethesda logo pop up, you can close the game and continue following this guide.

 ---